-The American Association of Retired Persons, AARP for short, is an association that helps older adults in the society in providing essential health care services, soliciting, education, and research.
+The American Association of Retired Persons, AARP for short, is an association that helps older adults in society by providing essential health care services, soliciting, education, and research.
 The organization prides itself as a critical player in providing AARP landline phones for seniors.
-These phones are specially designed to meet senior citizens’ needs and not overwhelm them.
+These phones are designed to meet senior citizens’ needs and not overwhelm them.

-Landline phones these days come with more sophisticated features like call forwarding, text to speech, call blocking, among others.
+Landline phonesthese days come with more sophisticated features like call forwarding, text-to-speech, call blocking, among others.
 Compared to older models, more recent landlines are very useful for seniors.
-Most of these AARP landlines phones are built with larger fonts, big and bold keys, hands-free mode and are very easy to operate.
+Most of these AARP landline phones are built with larger fonts, big and bold keys, hands-free mode, and are very easy to operate.

 Who Are Members Of AARP?

 To enjoy the full privileges and benefits of being a full member of AARP, an individual must be 50 years of age and older.
 Full members of 50 years and above have the concession to bring in their spouses at no cost.
 However, membership of the AARP is open to persons below 50 years, though they will not be privy to relish the maximum benefits as those 50 years and older.